 A resident of the Sudam II neighborhood in Altamira, he is proud to have identified the first records of the occupation of the region from the illustration Voyage au Xingu, from an 1897 French publication by Henri Anatole Coudreau.
 The image displays the "palhoças" (thatched houses), typical dwellings of the time in Pará.
 "With that, we closed a gap on the history of the foundation of the municipality", he says.

-The writer, however, points out that the research gained strength after consulting the American virtual library Center of Research Libraries.
-The website features a section with digital Brazilian documents, called Brazilian Government Document Digitalization Project.
-"The platform comprises a great deal of statistics about Brazil between the years 1830 and 1889, with a collection dedicated to Latin America since 1926", he reveals.
+The writer, however, points out that the research gained strength after consulting the American virtual Center of Research Libraries.
+The website features a section with digital Brazilian documents, called the Brazilian Government Document Digitalization Project.
+"The platform comprises a great deal of statistics about Brazil between the years 1830 and 1889, with a collection dedicated to Latin America since 1926," he reveals.

-"It took me nine months to merge the information raised by my father about the founding of Altamira and Vitória do Xingu and the coming of the Jesuits with the documents in the American portal, which helped to put together the puzzle that resulted in the book 'Altamira e sua História'", Antônio Ubirajara points out.
+"It took me nine months to merge the information surveyed by my father about the founding of Altamira and Vitória do Xingu and the coming of the Jesuits with the documents in the American portal, which helped to solve the puzzle that resulted in the book 'Altamira e sua História'," Antônio Ubirajara points out.

 Altamira was founded in a second point in history, during the Amazon's first rubber cycle, on April 2, 1883.
 The place, however, would only be recognized as a municipality on January 1, 1912.
 This period was also marked by the predominance of the control of the local oligarch, known as "coronelismo", massive migration of northeasterners, the advent of electric energy powered by diesel oil, the first regional economic crisis and the creation of the Prelature of Xingu (ecclesiastical district) by Catholic priests.
 "During this period, Altamira nearly tripled in size due to the rubber activity.
 From a small village, it became a large city", he adds.

-The region's third development period came with the second rubber cycle, while part of the world was experiencing the horrors of the Second World War (1936-1945).
+The region's third development period came with the second rubber cycle, while part of the world was experiencing the horrors of World War II (1936-1945).
 Thousands of workers migrated from various regions of Brazil and were named "the rubber soldiers".
-"At that point in history, Altamira was celebrating its 50th anniversary, which coincides with the arrival of the first engineers to build the Transamazônica highway".
-And the Americans restored roads, invested in health and in the supply of electricity around here".
+"At that point in history, Altamira was celebrating its 50th anniversary, which coincides with the arrival of the first engineers to build the Transamazônica highway.
+And the Americans restored roads, invested in health and in the supply of electricity around here."

 The writer concludes his research with a record of the deployment of the Belo Monte Hydroelectric Plant and compares it with the opening of the Transamazônica highway as a major achievement for the region.
 Antônio Ubirajara believes such a large undertaking cannot be built without impacts and its positive legacy will be assimilated by the population once all the established conditions are fulfilled.

-"It is impossible not to see improvements in health, with a zero malaria indicator; in education, with the training of doctors; in basic sanitation, with the proper treatment of water, sewage and solid waste", he exemplifies.
-"We cannot ignore the fact that thousands of families lived on stilts and now are dwelling in brick houses and no longer having to worry about floods", he stresses.
+"It is impossible not to see improvements in health, with a zero-malaria indicator; in education, with the training of doctors; in basic sanitation, with the proper treatment of water, sewage and solid waste," he exemplifies.
+"We cannot ignore the fact that thousands of families lived in stilt houses and are now dwelling in brick houses and no longer have to worry about floods," he stresses.